aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    point-to-point(P2P), point-to-multipoint(P2MP) and multipoint-to-multipoint (MP2MP) connections to support
    diverse L2VPN or L3VPN services.

-   OTN connections are point to point by nature on the data plane.
+   OTN connections were point-to-point by nature on the data plane.
 To support P2MP and MP2MP services, multiple P2P OTN connections can be established between each source and destination pair.
 The routing and signaling protocols for OTN need to coordinate these OTN connections to ensure they are routed with proper diverse paths to meet resilliency and path quality constraints.

    {{!RFC4461}} defines the requirements for establishing P2MP MPLS label switched paths (LSPs). {{!RFC6388}} describes